Invoice

 Not retaining copies of all invoices for the minimum period required by the IRS (at least three years from the date the related tax return was filed), which can create problems during audits.

-Frequently Asked Questions About Invoice Templates
+Frequently Asked Questions About Invoices

 What should be included on an invoice?